Srinanda-Yallapragada/honors-rpi4os/README.md

 ### C Microkernel

-1. Navigate to the `/c_microkernel` directory.
+1. Download the Arm GNU Cross Compiler.
+I used version arm-gnu-toolchain-13.2.rel1-x86_64-aarch64-none-elf for this project.
+2. Change the Makefile path to where you installed the Arm GNU toolchain.
-2. Run `make` to build the C microkernel.
+3. Run `make` to build the C microkernel.
-3. Load the compiled binary onto the Raspberry Pi 4.
+4. Copy the kernel8.img generated onto your Raspberry Pi 4B.
+Make sure it also contains the following files: bcm2711-rpi-4-b.dtb, fixup4.dat, start4.elf, config.txt.
+5. Connect your Raspberry Pi 4B through GPIO pins to your system using a USB to TTL Serial Cable.
+Use the rp4 file for configuration of Putty, where you will see the output.

 ### Rust Microkernel

-1. Navigate to the `/rust_microkernel` directory.
+.
+Install rust using rustup.
+I installed the language using the defaults.
+.
+Install the required target by running `rustup target add aarch64-unknown-none-softfloat thumbv7m-none-eabi` and `rustup component add llvm-tools-preview`

-2. Run `cargo build` to build the Rust microkernel.
+.
+Run `cargo build --release` to build the Rust microkernel.
+.
+Run
-3. Load the compiled binary onto the Raspberry Pi 4.
+.
+Load the compiled binary onto the Raspberry Pi 4.

 ## Conclusion